 - Better positioned to fund R&D activity

-Surviving cord blood banks have also been able to diversify into the storage of other types of stem cells, including cord tissue-derived MSCs, stem and progenitor cells from the placenta, and in some cases, adipose-derived stem cells.
+Surviving cord blood banks have also been able to diversify into the storage of other types of stem cells, including cord tissue-derived MSCs, stem and progenitor cells from the placenta, and in some cases, adult stem cell types such as adipose-derived MSCs.

-Clearly, the trend of cord blood industry consolidation is global.
+Clearly, the trend of cord blood industry consolidation is global and it is ubiquitous.